 - Light, fresh scent after cleaning

-- Enzymatic action continues as long as residue remains
+- Enzymatic action works on residue

 - Helps discourage resoiling